Abdel-Siam/ML-and-LLMs/README.md

 The code isn't the best and I could have definitely improved it a lot more.
 The comments are bad as they explain what the code does, not why it is.
 I have learned a lot of things during my time at LH and if I had to revisit this project I would have done it very differently, but when I was making it things were different and the field was moving very quickly too.

 # Thank You for reading!
+Hope you enjoy the massive world of LLMs and ML!